 The visitor's center, which is located on a hill overlooking the crash site and Wall of Names, was opened on September 10, 2015, and the "Tower of Voices," a 93-foot tall musical instrument comprised of 40 windchimes commemorating the victims of the crash, was completed and dedicated on September 9, 2018.

 Visiting the Flight 93 National Memorial

-Located 60 miles southeast of Pittsburg near the rural farm town of Shanksville along Lincoln Highway (U.S. Route 30), it will take you a little over an hour to get to the Flight 93 National Memorial.
-The entrance to the memorial is located at 6424 Lincoln Highway in Stoytown, Pennsylvania (11563).
+About an hour (60 miles) southeast of Pittsburg near the rural farm town of Shanksville along Lincoln Highway (U.S. Route 30), the entrance to the memorial is located at 6424 Lincoln Highway in Stoytown, Pennsylvania.
 The park grounds are open year-round from sunrise to sunset daily, and the Visitor's Center is open daily from 9 a.m. to 5 p.m. except on New Year's Day, Thanksgiving Day, and Christmas Day.

-Once you arrive at the Memorial grounds, which cover approximately eight and a half square miles, you'll first come to the Visitor Center Complex, which opened on September 10, 2015, and takes about 45 minutes to fully explore the exhibits, Flight Path Overlook, and the Eastern National bookstore.
+Once you arrive at the Memorial grounds, which cover approximately eight and a half square miles, you'll first come to the Visitor Center Complex, where it takes about 45 minutes to fully explore the exhibits, Flight Path Overlook, and the Eastern National bookstore.
 The Memorial Plaza—which features the crash site and debris field, the Wall of Names, and the Tower of Voices—is located a mile away and is accessible via two walking paths or by driving along Ring Road.